Skip to main content

 Hours

 The lakes are open to fishing all week.
-Lakes will open one-half hour before official sunrise and close one-half hour after official sunset, except Garrett Lake which is open 24 hours a day.
-Thanksgiving Day and Christmas Day the following lakes are closed: Gibson Co., Glenn Springs, Herb Parsons, and Lake Graham.
+Lakes will open 30 minutes before official sunrise and close 30 minutes after official sunset, except Garrett Lake which is open 24 hours a day.
+Thanksgiving Day and Christmas Day the following lakes are closed: Gibson Co., Glenn Springs, and Lake Graham.

 Permits